Philipp Lahm: Bayern Munich

 From the start of the 2013–14 season, under new manager Pep Guardiola, Lahm was utilised as a defensive midfielder.
 Guardiola said of Lahm: "[He] is perhaps the most intelligent player I have ever trained in my career.
 He is at another level."
 That season brought a new milestone for Lahm and the club, as he captained Bayern to a record 24th Bundesliga title and the earliest league championship in Bundesliga history, retaining the title with seven games to spare, which beat the mark set by the club in the previous season.
 In June 2014, Lahm signed a new contract keeping him at Bayern until 2018.
-On 18 October, he scored the first brace of his career in a 6–0 defeat of SV Werder Bremen in the Bundesliga.
-On 26 April 2015, Bayern were confirmed as Bundesliga champions for the third consecutive season, giving Lahm the seventh league championship of his career.

-On 28 April 2015, Lahm was one of four Bayern players to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
+On 18 October, Lahm scored the first brace of his career in a 6–0 defeat of SV Werder Bremen in the Bundesliga.
+On 26 April 2015, Bayern were confirmed as Bundesliga champions for the third consecutive season, giving Lahm the sixth league championship of his career.
+On 28 April 2015, he was one of four Bayern players to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
 Leading up to the 2015–16 season, Bayern head coach Pep Guardiola stated that Lahm could return to his role at fullback with the arrivals of Arturo Vidal and Joshua Kimmich.

 On 24 February 2016, Lahm made his 100th UEFA Champions League appearance in a 2–2 draw with Juventus in Turin.
 He equaled Kahn's record "in Germany" of 103 matches on 13 April 2016.
 The 2015–16 season ended with Lahm captaining Bayern to a fourth consecutive Bundesliga title; the first time a team had won four back-to-back championships in the competition's history.

 On 4 February 2017, Lahm made his 500th appearance for FC Bayern in a 1–1 Bundesliga draw with Schalke 04.
 Three days later, Lahm confirmed that he would be retiring at the end of the 2016–17 season.
 He had rejected an offer from the club to become a sporting director.
 On 20 May 2017, Lahm, along with teammate Xabi Alonso, made their final career appearances before retiring, Lahm captaining Bayern as they ended the season as champions for the fifth consecutive year.
 He was substituted in the 87th minute and received a standing ovation from the Allianz Arena crowd in a 4–1 win over SC Freiburg.
 It was confirmed on 19 July that Manuel Neuer would succeed Lahm as team captain.

-Lahm entered Bayern Munich's Hall of Fame on May 27th 2017; he won eight Bundesliga titles and the Champions League while playing for the club.
+Lahm entered Bayern Munich's Hall of Fame on 27 May 2017; he won eight Bundesliga titles and the Champions League while playing for the club.